 If you’re trying to lose weight, you may have heard that you need to increase your metabolism.
 But what does metabolism mean and what does it have to do with weight loss?
 Your personal metabolism determines how many calories your body needs and uses—how many calories you’ll burn just by being awake, but also the extra ones you burn from walking, running, hauling groceries, mowing the lawn—even when you’re sleeping.

 Because it determines how much you burn, your metabolism also determines how much you can eat if you want to lose weight.
-That’s why the all-new Nutrisystem plan takes your personal metabolism—and factors that affect it, like your age, height, gender, weight, activity levels and more—into account when designing your personalized weight loss system.
+That’s why the official Nutrisystem tracker app, NuMi, takes your personal metabolism—and factors that affect it, like your age, height, gender, weight, activity levels and more—into account when designing your custom weight loss system.

 Here are six easy tips to boost your metabolism and increase weight loss: